AaronWChen/karpathy-zero_to_hero/README.md

-# Data Science Project GitHub Repo Template
+# Notes/Workthrough for Andrej Karpathy's Zero to Hero Neural Networks Course

-This repo provides a template structure for Python-based data science projects.
-It includes commonly used directories, including `notebooks/`, `data/`, and `src/` directories, and files for efficient setup of the src code and conda environment.
-Feel free to customize the directory for your usage!
+This repo is a place for notes and notebooks while working through [Andrej Karpathy's Zero to Hero Neural Networks course](https://karpathy.ai/zero-to-hero.html)

 ## Initial Setup